wilkosonng/triviabot/README.md

 4. Create a `.env` file in the directory and fill in the following variables:
    - `TRIVIA_BOT_TOKEN` - Your bot token.
    - `FIREBASE_CREDS` - The string representation of your Firebase credentials.
-   - `GOOGLE_CREDS` - The string representation of your Google service Account credentials.
+   - `GOOGLE_CREDS` - The string representation of your Google Service Account credentials.
    - `FIREBASE_EMAIL` - The email associated with your Firebase database access.
    - `FIREBASE_PASSWORD` - The password associated with your Firebase database access.
 5. Run `npm run deploy` in your shell window.